Militancy/IP4GeolocationBlazor/ReadMe.txt

 When running the server.
 The index page should be opened directly in the default browser of the running machine.

 The project itself is constructed that way, that a MaxMind GeoLocation database is required (.mmdb-file).
+The RazorComponent fetch the data from a service and the page will display parts of the CityResponse.

 Setup steps: